 Changes to clinical services for patients

-Starting in March 2020 and following government directives, LHSC implemented service reductions in an effort to preserve clinical capacity to respond to an increase in patients with COVID-19.
-Throughout the pandemic, LHSC is providing urgent and emergency care for all patients.
+Throughout the pandemic, LHSC continues to provide urgent and emergency care for all patients.
 Essential health services such as trauma, stroke, urgent cardiac care, transplant, and the birthing centre continue to be provided to our patients.

 Scheduled surgeries, procedures and appointments